 Aircraft carriers play a special role.
 Here, the captain primarily directs the operations of his carrier-based aircraft.

 Battleships are very good for a less hectic game play.
-The fire is possible at a greater distance of about 10 miles and the reload time of the guns of more than 10 seconds can be used to correct the course or the speed and adapt it to your own fleet as well as to look for suitable enemy ships for the next salvo, although the slow rotation of the main gun turrets must be taken into account.
+The fire is possible at a greater distance of about 10 miles (ca. 16 km) and reload time of the guns of more than 10 seconds can be used to correct the course or the speed and adapt it to your own fleet as well as to look for suitable enemy ships for the next salvo, although the slow rotation of the main gun turrets must be taken into account.

 Also, battleships can be repaired to some extent during the battle and are not the fastest, so there is little hustle and bustle but a good overview about the action.